deysitirado36/Latin102/quiz2.md

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.

-- Nessus gave Deianira a vial of blood by whom Hercules was poisoned.
+- Nessus gave Deianira a vial of blood by which Hercules was poisoned.

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.